 - Neurotransmission (between the late 19th century and 20th century)

 - Photosynthesis and cellular respiration by Jan Ingenhousz in the 1770s

 “An eye of science” a precise description is given to the word microscope.
-The microscope was, is and will always be a right hand of science and hence every researcher should consider having an optimum knowledge in this vast field in order to progress and understand science at a minuscule level.
+The microscope was, is, and will always be the right hand of science and hence every researcher should consider having an optimum knowledge in this vast field in order to progress and understand science at a minuscule level.

 5. Polymerase Chain Reaction

 This is one of the most important techniques in the field of molecular biology.
-It is not only a revolutionary technology but is also very cost effective – using which millions of DNA copies can be developed with just one single DNA strand as a base.
-Polymerase Chain Reaction technique is widely used in both medical & biochemical laboratories – is a prime part of almost all types of experiments.
-Few of its applications are listed below:
+It is not only a revolutionary technology but is also very cost-effective – using which millions of DNA copies can be developed with just one single DNA strand as a base.
+The polymerase Chain Reaction technique is widely used in both medical & biochemical laboratories – is a prime part of almost all types of experiments.
+A few of its applications are listed below:

 - DNA sequencing

 - Detection of genetic mutations